 Tip #1 Google It!

 If you have a question about veganism, the Internet is often a great place to start looking for answers.
 Try Googling “is [product name] vegan” for some fast results.
-There are many vegan/vegetarian forums based in Australia and around the world.
+Searching on social media platforms will also deliver quick results with multiple facebook groups, instagram pages, tik tok and twitter users all providing vegan content.
 Often if you’ve had a question about something, another vegan has too.

-Check out these forums for heaps of useful information from the worldwide vegan community:
+Check out these local groups and accounts for heaps of useful information from the vegan community:

 Tip #2 Be a Happy, Healthy Vegan